frm1789/General_Culture/README.md

 For example:

-- How private and public key works.
 - How encoding and decoding works.
 - How compression works.
-- What is an algorithm?
 - What are the FAANG companies?
 - What is Data Science?
 What are the difference between data analyst, data engineer and data scientific?
-- A classic, what is big data?
 - What is Deep Learning?
 What is Machine Learning?
 - How domains works?
 What is an IP?
 Are domain and IP the same?
 What is a protocol?
 - What volatile means?
 - How Spark works?
 What are the difference between Spark and Hadop?
 Hint: Dynamic size of block.

 Another set of ideas:
-- How putty works
+- (Hands on tutorial) How private and public key works: Using putty
 - (Hands on tutorial) How to create your own map reduce in python
 - (Hands on tutorial) How to work with Hive
 - (Hands on tutorial) How to work with Hadoop streaming.